You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

-Over the past few years cycle road racing has become increasingly popular, so don’t be surprised if your child puts in a request for a kids size drop handlebar road bike on their Christmas or birthday list!
-Most manufacturers don’t start making drop handle bar kids road bikes until the 24″ wheel size, which are sized for riders aged about 8 years through to 12 years old, depending on height and leg length.
+With Geraint Thomas winning the 2018 Tour de France in such impressive style, don't be surprised if your child starts nagging you for a kids size drop handlebar road bike!
+Most manufacturers don't start making drop handle bar kids road bikes until the 24" wheel size, which are sized for riders aged about 8 years through to about 11 years old, depending on their height and leg length.

 Weighing in at 8.8kg, the Frog Road 67 comes with quick release sealed hubs front & rear and is supplied with 2 sets of tyres, namely Kenda road and cyclocross tyres, making it ideal for both on and off road cycling.
 This was a feature we liked when reviewing this particular bike, as at the age of 8 not many kids are able to ride on the road at all time.